- Financial Aid Home

 Gainful Employment Information

 Grayson College is required to provide information regarding Gainful Employment of our educational programs.
-You can locate this valuable information on each of the program pages within Programs and Majors, you must use Google Chrome to access all programs.
+You can locate this valuable information on each of the program pages within the interactive college catalog, you must use Google Chrome to access all programs.
 There you will be able to examine the program requirements, anticipated costs, program contact, job placement rate, completion rate for the program, and student debt median.

-This information is available to view or print online or a hard copy is available in the Admissions Office.
+Gainful Employment information is also available to view or print online and a hard copy is available in the Admissions Office.